-- CRISPR guide RNA sequences cloned into the same optimized lentviral expression backbone as Edit-R gene targeing sgRNAs;
+- CRISPR guide RNA sequences cloned into the same optimized lentiviral expression backbone as Edit-R gene targeting sgRNAs;

 - available as glycerol stocks and as purified, concentrated lentiviral particles which avoids toxicity due to cellular debris and nucleases resulting from the packaging reaction and present in supernatants;

 - proprietary alignment tools are used to verify at least three mismatches or gaps to any potential target in human or mouse genomes; and

 - verified bioinformatically to not be homologous to any genes in the human or mouse genomes.

 *Bulk volumes of lentiviral sgRNA control particles are available upon request